bdickason/bdickason.com/README.md

 - Nunjucks: balanced `{% %}` and `{{ }}` in `_includes/`.
 - No `<p>` wrapping `{{ ... | safe }}` (invalid HTML); use `<div>` or `<section>` instead.
-- Every post: `layout` set and required frontmatter for that layout present; unknown layouts must be added to `layout-schema.mjs`.
+- Every Markdown file under `posts/` and `pages/`: `layout` set and required frontmatter for that layout present; unknown layouts must be added to `layout-schema.mjs`.
 - `hero` (if set) must start with `/static/`.
 - For `layouts/post-inspiration.njk`, each block has `image` and `reflection`.
 - For `layouts/post-video.njk`, optional `summary` must be a string; optional `keyIdeas` must be an array; optional `startAt` is embed start time in seconds (non-negative integer).